darklang/docs/docs/getting-started-tutorial.md

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_10.43.39_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_10.43.39_AM.png)

-9. Since we called it, the endpoint also appears in the 404 section on the side bar.
+9. Since we called it, the endpoint also appears in the 404 section on the sidebar.

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_10.44.10_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_10.44.10_AM.png)